-- 1. Name of course: CREATIVE THINKING - 2.
-Course code: IS080IU
+1. Name of course: CREATIVE THINKING

-Elective
+2. Course code: IS080IU

+3. Course type:

+Core

-- Requirement
+Requirement

-- 4. Number of credits: 3 credits (45 periods)
+4. Number of credits: 3 credits (45 periods)

 - Theory: 45 periods

 - Practice: 0 periods

 Course Description: The art of Creative Thinking is crucial for many individuals in different fields, whether it's school, job or personal use, everyone should learn how to think creatively.
 This course will help you understand the role of creativity and innovation in your own work and in other disciplines.
 It will challenge you to move outside of your existing comfort zone and to recognize the value of that exploration.
 This course will help you understand the importance of diverse ideas, and to convey that understanding to others.